mengfanShi/minitorch/readme.txt

-This is just a simple structure to train a network.
+A simple structure to train a network.
+@Author: Fan
 *********Active function
 Sigmoid
 ReLU